Want a top-notch FICO score? Mix your credit up by using cards and different types of loans

 Various types of loans appear on a credit report and can be factored into a FICO score.
 Unpaid accounts that have gone into collections can also appear on a report and negatively impact your score.

 Although credit reports typically include similar types of information, the data collected by each credit bureau can vary somewhat.
-The credit reports from credit bureau Experian, for example, may include the following:
+The credit reports from the three major credit bureaus, for example, may include the following:

 - Installment loans, including auto loans, student loans and furniture purchases